berlinplan/berlinplan.github.io/readme.md

 # Berlinplan.com
 ## freedom sustainability terror

-### Would the smartphones be smarter and Hi-Tech, higher if slavery were to persist?
+### Would the smartphones be smarter and cancer cured by Hi-Tech if slavery were to persist?

 #### What was the Benefits of slavery and colonization to World Development?
 (224)